lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 Elixir is built on Erlang and the BEAM Virtual Machine.

 Erlang, the Ericsson language or more truthfully named after the mathematician, was built to be a high-level, opinionated language for solving hard problems in the telecom space.
 The requirements were, concurrency, consistently low latency, high availability, soft realtime, hot code updates to running systems, reliability and robustness.
+Those are some ambitious goals.

 Erlang ended up implementing something close to The Actor Model as a way to provide a high-level structured paradigm to organize your system.